Vancouver Siding Company

 The Tongue and Groove style is the best choice if you want that new, modern look.
 Many of the contemporary homes you see in magazines have a 3 ½’’ clear tng (tongue and groove) siding installed.
 Not surprisingly, it’s one of the most expensive design options, and the price will vary depending on the quality and type of material that you choose.

-Interesting design solutions can be found with Longboard aluminum siding as you can choose wood grain or from variety of solid color options that they have.
+Interesting design solutions can be found with Longboard aluminum siding and AL13 as you can choose wood grain or from variety of solid color options that they have.
 For this design, architects and designers prefer to use narrow boards like 3 or 4 in.

 - Lap Siding (Channel):